mdn/content/files/en-us/web/css/css_columns/index.md

 ## Guides

 - [Basic concepts of multicol](/en-US/docs/Web/CSS/CSS_Columns/Basic_Concepts_of_Multicol)
-  - : An overview of the Multiple-Column Layout specification
+  - : An overview of the Multiple-column Layout specification
 - [Styling columns](/en-US/docs/Web/CSS/CSS_Columns/Styling_Columns)
   - : How to use column rules and manage the spacing between columns.
 - [Spanning and balancing](/en-US/docs/Web/CSS/CSS_Columns/Spanning_Columns)